tud-hri/joan/docs/advancedsteps-add-custom-module.md

 This class serves multiple purposes.
 It serves a a unique key to reference a certain module in `dict`s and it provides access to a module's classes.
 This `Enum` also allows for easy iteration over all available JOAN  modules.
 Once you add your module here, it can be found by JOAN and it can be added to the main menu.

-Make sure to provide links to the modules action and widget classes in the Enums action and widget property functions.
+Make sure to provide links of your modules to the corresponding classes in the Enums property functions.
 Please also add your module to the \_\_\_str\_\_\_ function.
 This will return the string representation of your module, i.e. the name of your module for titles and save files.